na-na-hi/renget/archive/smgenskins.md

 			 - Spectral Sword
 			 - Oni Guardian

+   - Shackled Souls Ares is banned at an SPL level.
+No idea why.

    - Ares also has variations on the VFX of his 3 / Flames.
 Some are much heavier than others, some are nonexistant.
 It's up to you if you think seeing things is more or less advantageous than the enemy not seeing things.
        - Mininmal SFX
 			 - Bit Battler *(Projects circles for most of it, most easy to see through)*